Scale-Adaptive Generative Flows for Multiscale Scientific Data: Numerical Efficiency and Design of Noise

 subject to natural boundary conditions and driven by space-time white noise $\eta$.

 The resulting distribution is bimodal, with sample realizations typically exhibiting approximately constant profiles near $u = \pm 1$.
 We discretize the spatial domain using finite differences on $N$ equispaced grid points, yielding an $N$-dimensional probability distribution.
-Samples $x_1$ from this distribution are generated using ensemble MCMC algorithms \cite{chen2025new}.
+Samples $x_1$ from this distribution are generated using ensemble MCMC algorithms \cite{chen2025new}, with $5\times 10^4$ training samples; the matched-spectrum noise is constructed analytically from the known Gaussian component.